aledsdavies/opal/docs/ARCHITECTURE.md

 User writes natural syntax  →  Parser converts to value decorators and execution decorators  →  Contract execution
 ```

-Every piece of syntax becomes a value decorator or execution decorator:
+Opal has two distinct layers that work together:

+**Metaprogramming constructs** decide execution structure:

+*Plan-time deterministic:*
+- `for service in [...] { ... }` → unrolls loops into concrete steps
+- `when ENV { ... }` → selects branches based on conditions
+- `if condition { ... } else { ... }` → evaluates conditionals at plan-time

+*Execution-dependent path selection:*
+- `try/catch/finally` → defines deterministic error handling paths, but which path executes depends on actual execution results (exceptions)

+**Work execution** happens through decorators at runtime:
 - `npm run build` → `@shell("npm run build")`
 - `@retry(3) { ... }` → execution decorator with block
-- `when ENV { ... }` → plan-time conditional expansion
-- `for service in [...] { ... }` → plan-time loop unrolling
+- `@var(NAME)` → value decorator for interpolation

-## Everything is a Decorator
+## Everything is a Decorator (For Work Execution)

-The core architectural principle: every operation becomes one of two types: value decorators or execution decorators.
+The core architectural principle: **every operation that performs work** becomes one of two decorator types: value decorators or execution decorators.

+This means metaprogramming constructs like `for`, `if`, `when` are **not** decorators - they're language constructs that decide what work gets done.
+The actual work is always performed by decorators.

 **Value decorators** inject values inline:
 - `@env("PORT")` pulls environment variables